19hours/sg-statutes/Acts/Penal Code.md

 [62/73]

-Illustration

-(a)
+Illustrations

-Acommits theft of property inZ’s possession; and, while committing this theft, he has a loaded pistol under his garment, having provided this pistol for the purpose of hurtingZin caseZshould resist.Ahas committed the offence defined in this section.
+(a)Acommits theft of property inZ’s possession; and, while committing this theft, he has a loaded pistol under his garment, having provided this pistol for the purpose of hurtingZin caseZshould resist.Ahas committed the offence defined in this section.

-(b)

-ApicksZ’s pocket, having posted several of his companions near him, in order that they may restrainZ, ifZshould perceive what is passing and should resist, or should attempt to apprehendA.Ahas committed the offence defined in this section.
+(b)ApicksZ’s pocket, having posted several of his companions near him, in order that they may restrainZ, ifZshould perceive what is passing and should resist, or should attempt to apprehendA.Ahas committed the offence defined in this section.

 [Indian PC 1860, s.
 382]